Our Approach To Selecting Investment Managers

 Investment Objectives Not Always Aligned With Investors' Needs

 Most investment managers benchmark portfolios to a stock market index.
-This is not always aligned with investor’s needs: for example, if the stock market falls by 30% in one year (as it did in 2008) managers may congratulate themselves on their clients' portfolios having only fallen by 20% despite the cost of living having increased!
+This is not always aligned with investor’s needs: for example, if the stock market falls by 30% in one year (as it did in 2008 and may do so again) managers may congratulate themselves on their clients' portfolios having only fallen by 20% despite the cost of living having increased!

 What We Set Out To Achieve

-When you come to draw money from your investments, you don't want to find that they have fallen (markets do this quite often), it is a bad time to sell and that you have to wait until they recover - the purpose of money is to help you do the things you want to do, when you want to do them.
+You need to draw money from your investments each year, without being forced to sell when they have fallen.
+You don't want to find you have to wait for many years for them to recover.
+The purpose of money is to help you do the things you want to do, when you want to do them.

-We therefore construct a portfolio of between four to six investment managers all with different styles and approaches.
+No single manager or company will always make the right forecasts.
+It is therefore high risk (and unecessary) to only have investments with one company.
+We construct a portfolio of abount six investment managers all with different styles and approaches.
+We find it is usually less expensive than having a single manager.
 When markets fall at least one of them should hold up, and in good years they should all make money.
-The aim is to preserve and increase the purchasing power of capital without undue risks.
-The investment managers' funds are held in a single custody account to minimise administration and enable you to view everything in one place, with a tax report at the end of each tax year.
+The investment managers' funds are held in a single custody account to minimise administration.
+You can view everything in one place, with a tax report at the end of each tax year.

 We select investment managers who complement each other.
 For example, some aim to avoid losing money and so give up some of the upside to protect in turbulent or falling markets; others are more growth orientated so when markets rise they capture most of the upside but will be less well insulated when they fall.
 The managers invest in a wide range of assets including shares, currencies, fixed-interest and commodities (including gold) on an international basis.

-We look at the whole market for investment managers preferring investment managers who own their own business as they tend to be more prudent and thoughtful and don't just set out to gather as many clients' assets as possible regardless of their capacity to invest the money sensibly and wisely.
+We look at all investment managers, preferring those who own their own business.
+They tend to be more prudent and thoughtful and don't set out to gather clients' assets regardless of their capacity to invest the money sensibly and wisely.

 Our Investment Manager, Natalie Burnand, selects and reviews investment managers.
-Hamish then chooses the right mix of the managers for each client's circumstances.
-We look at: the potential returns the investment managers set out to make; the risks they take; the people; how their businesses are managed and their charges.
+We then choose the right mix of the managers for each client's circumstances.
+We look at: the potential returns the investment managers set out to make; the risks they take; the people; how they manage their business, and their charges.

 Does it work?